obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 - Can contain alpha-numeric characters.
 - Valid characters lie in the ASCII range (no unicode).

-> TBD: Is there a practical reason not to allow special characters or even names that only consist of special characters (as custom operators)?

 Here are examples of valid identifiers:

 ```C#